Robertfarb/study_notes/languages/JavaScript.md

 ## Promise Chaining
   * The main idea is to pass the result of an initial Asynchronous call in Javascript through a chain of .then() function calls and do something with the result that is passed back from .then(result => doSomething(result));
-  * The initial promise resolves, then the `.then` handler is called, then the value that it returns is passed to the next .then... and so on
+  * The initial promise resolves, then the `.then` handler is called, then the value that it returns is passed to the next .then... and so ons
   * Promise chaining works because a promise always returns a promise, so we can continually call .then on the result with no problem.

+## Promise
+  * A special JavaScript object that represents the eventual result of an asynchronous operation in JS.
+It is a placeholder into which the successful result value or reason for failure will materialize.
+  * Promises provide a simpler alternative for executing, composing, and managing asynchronous operations when compared to traditional callback-based approaches.
+They also allow you to handle async errors using approaches that are similar to try/catch
+    ### Promise API
+    * `Promise.resolve()`: returns a resolved value of the given value e.g: let promise = `Promise.resolve(value);` same as:
+    `let promise = new Promise(resolve => resolve(value));`
+    * resolve method is used when we alreadty have a value, but would like to 'wrap' it in a Promise.
+    * `Promise.reject()`: create a rejected promise with the error `let promise = Promise.reject(error)` same as
+    `let promise = new Promise((resolve, reject) => reject(error))`
+    * `Promise.all()`